What Is Kombucha? Everything You Need to Know About This Fermented Tea

 Kombucha can be a source of gut-healthy bacteria.
-Kombucha naturally contains a species of lactobacillus bacteria (in the SCOBY) that can help to populate the gut with immune and digestive-healthy properties.
+Kombucha naturally contains a species of lactobacillus bacteria (in the SCOBY) that can help to populate the gut with immune and digestive-healthy properties3.
 After brewing, sometimes bifidobacteria strains are also added—these bacteria help populate a healthy colon and promote healthy digestion (they help produce short-chain fatty acids, for instance).
 Any added probiotics would be labeled on the nutrition facts panel of the product.

 Kombucha may also contain some brain-healthy, mood-boosting properties, thanks to its antioxidants and probiotic strains (both natural probiotics and those added, too!).
-A systematic review of 10 published studies found that probiotics could help alleviate depressive symptoms.
+A systematic review of 10 published studies found that probiotics could help alleviate depressive symptoms6.
 Kombucha also, as mentioned, populates the gut with healthy bacteria—since an imbalanced or damaged gut may drive a chronic stress response, a healthy gut could very well mean a healthy brain.

 Kombucha may also help to promote healthy weight due to the green/black teas.
-Green tea, in particular, contains both caffeine and a plant-based nutrient called catechin that has been found to help speed up metabolism.
+Green tea, in particular, contains both caffeine and a plant-based nutrient called catechin that has been found to help speed up metabolism7.
 Black tea may not contain the same catechins, but the antioxidants and polyphenols may be just as effective for weight loss.

 Kombucha may also be beneficial in promoting healthful blood sugar.
-Though the research still needs more backing, one 2012 study (done on rats) indicates that kombucha may help to optimize liver function, which may help with blood sugar control.
+Though the research still needs more backing, one 2012 study (done on rats) indicates that kombucha may help to optimize liver function8, which may help with blood sugar control.
 We definitely need more research in this area, but it's promising!

 Health risks & possible side effects of kombucha.

 While there are many health benefits of kombucha, there are possible health risks some individuals should take note of.
 For example, for people who are not used to drinking fermented beverages or eating fermented foods, a sudden onset of drinking kombucha could potentially lead to headaches, nausea, or other gut issues.
 These symptoms are more likely to occur if large quantities are consumed.
 Therefore, kombucha intake should be limited, and the beverage should be introduced into the diet gradually (in other words, you might not want to drink a gallon of kombucha if you're not used to eating fermented foods).
-The Centers for Disease Control (CDC) recommends drinking no more than about 4 oz. daily of kombucha, which is drastically less than the typical serving size of bottled kombucha (usually between 12 and 16 oz.).
+The Centers for Disease Control (CDC) recommends drinking no more than about 4 oz. daily of kombucha11, which is drastically less than the typical serving size of bottled kombucha (usually between 12 and 16 oz.).

 In addition, because of the acidity of kombucha tea, it should not be prepared or stored in containers made from materials such as ceramic or lead crystal, which contain toxic elements that may leach into the tea.
 Glass is perhaps the safest material to both brew and store kombucha for longer-term use.